kvas-it/hook-test/README.md

 This is a test setup for mercurial commit hook that integrates with Trac issue tracker.

-I runs the following scenario:
+It runs the following scenario:
 * Create some tickets with different components, milestones and states,
-* Create some commits that reference those tickets,
+* Create some commits that reference those tickets and a few others that reference no tickets or a non-existent ticket,
-* Push the commits to a repository that has target hook installed for pretxnchangegroup.
+* Push the commits to a repository that has target hook installed for pretxnchangegroup -- this causes the hook to be invoked.

 ## Configuration